joaquinmarti/rwd/readme.md

     rwd.picture(document.getElementsByTagName('picture'), {
       before: function() {
-        // This code will run before chanching the image },
+        // This code will run before changing the image },
       after: function() {
-        // This code will run inmdiately after chanching the image },
+        // This code will run inmdiately after changing the image },
       loadonce: function() {
         // This code will run after the first load of each image